-The outbreak of the Coronavirus pandemic (COVID-19) in 2020, diversified the working conditions, affected the supply chain and had a number of economic implications on the economies of the countries in which the Group operates.
+The Coronavirus pandemic (COVID-19) continued in 2021 to, diversify the working conditions, affect the supply chain and have a number of economic implications on the economies of the countries in which the Group operates.
 The Group assessed the main effects of the pandemic in its financial statements and its operations as follows:

-The Turnover decreased by 9% compared to 2019.
-The percentage of reduction due to the pandemic cannot be determined.
+The Turnover increased by 10,1% compared to 2020.
+The percentage of increase could have been higher, but the effect of the pandemic cannot be accurately determined.
 The demand for products and services in the technology sector in which the companies of the Group operate, increased due to the increased needs of working from home and distance learning.
-However, the impact of the supply chain, with shortages in production but also delays in deliveries, as a result of flight cancellations created shortages in product availability.
+However, the impact of the supply chain, with shortages in production but also delays in deliveries created shortages in product availability.
 In addition, the financial instability in the countries in which the Group operates limited the execution of large projects.